 Santa Barbara South Coast Real Estate Update

-In Carpinteria, there were a total of 11 residential sales in November 2022, up from 8 in October.
-In November 2022 the median price of the 6 House/PUD sales was $1,425,000 and the average price was $1,526,333.
-In November 2022 the median price of the 5 Condominium sales was $760,000 and the average price was $861,500.
-The lowest-priced Carpinteria sale in November 2022 was a Condominium on Birch Street @ $575,000 and the highest was a House on Serena Avenue @ $2,100,000.
+Carpinteria had 11 residential sales in December 2025, up from 8 in November.
+There were 8 House/PUD sales, up from 6 in November; the median sale price of these House/PUD sales was $1,425,000, and the average price was $2,670,250.
+There were 3 Condominium sales, up from 2 in December; the median sale price of these Condominium sales was $900,000 and the average sale price was $1,080,000.
+In December 2025, the lowest-priced Carpinteria sale was a Condominium on Birch Street @ $680,000, and the highest-priced sale was an oceanfront House on Sand Point Road @ $11,650,000.

-In the City of Santa Barbara, there were a total of 36 residential sales in November 2022, down from 55 in October.
-In November 2022 the median price of the 27 House/PUD sales was $1,880,000 and the average price was $2,301,227.
-In November 2022 the median price of the 9 Condominium sales was $1,500,000 and the average price was $1,543,889.
-The lowest-priced Santa Barbara sale in November 2022 was a Condominium on Miramonte Drive @ $765,000 and the highest was a House on Mission Canyon Road @ $6,187,000.
+Santa Barbara had 44 residential sales in December 2025, down from 53 in November.
+There were 26 House/PUD sales, down from 39 in November; the median sale price of these House/PUD sales was $2,197,500, and the average price was $2,233,933.
+There were 18 Condominium sales, up from 14 in December; the median sale price of these Condominium sales was $1,122,000 and the average sale price was $1,209,528.
+In December 2025, the lowest-priced Santa Barbara sale was a Condominium on Miramonte Drive @ $727,500, and the highest-priced sale was a House on E Padre Street @ $4,150,000.

-In Goleta, there were a total of 31 residential sales in November 2022, up from 26 in October.
-In November 2022 the median price of the 20 House/PUD sales was $1,158,750 and the average price was $1,654,044.
-In November 2022 the median price of the 11 Condominium sales was $639,000 and the average price was $856,500.
-The lowest-priced Goleta sale in November 2022 was a Condominium on Dearborn Place @ $535,000 and the highest was a PUD on Heron Court @ $3,450,000.
+Goleta had 34 residential sales in December 2025, up from 29 in November.
+There were 25 House/PUD sales, up from 23 in November; the median sale price of these House/PUD sales was $1,577,500, and the average price was $1,724,517.
+There were 9 Condominium sales, up from 6 in December; the median sale price of these Condominium sales was $853,000 and the average sale price was $920,661.
+In December 2025, the lowest-priced Goleta sale was a Condominium on Mathilda Drive @ $550,000, and the highest-priced sale was a PUD on Diamond Crest Court @ $3,150,000.

 Analysis